'Maybe It Will Destroy Everything': Pakistan's Melting Glaciers Cause Alarm

 So in ways big and small, hundreds of thousands of residents are scrambling to adjust.
 In the Harchi Valley, workers contracted by the local government are planning for the next glacial floods.
 They are building a road to give vehicles access to the river to remove large debris, like boulders.
 By the river, they have built stone walls to stop future surges from washing away their land.

 Down a valley on a recent day, government-contracted workers raced to dismantle a wood-and-rope bridge that was being nosed by a surging, 9-mile-long glacier called Shishper.
 Authorities want to save infrastructure, like this bridge, said supervisor Ali Ahmad Jan.
-But they have to work quickly, he said, gesturing to the creaking, black, blob-like glacier.
+But they have to work quickly, he said, gesturing to the creaking, black, bloblike glacier.

-Residents of the nearby hamlet of Gulmit are waiting for United Nations funding to build a dam to block a glacier that lurked over their village's 31 homes.
-The U.N. is running a $37 million program to help residents adjust.
+Residents of the nearby hamlet of Gulmit are waiting for U.N. funding to build a dam to block a glacier that lurked over their village's 31 homes.
+The United Nations is running a $37 million program to help residents adjust.

-Community leader Shawkat Ali, 53, said the glacier used to water their fields — now it threatened to wash them away.
-He spoke in Gulmit's communal hall, where residents were also celebrating a wedding.
+Community leader Shawkat Ali, 53, said the glacier used to water the community's fields but now it threatens to wash them away.
+He spoke in Gulmit's communal hall, where residents were celebrating a wedding.
 Women and men sat on a rug-strewn floor, passing around tea and candies.

 And another glacier they once relied on — called Passu — is shrinking.
-A local scientist, Dr. Sitara Parveen, assistant professor of geography at Fatima Jinnah Girls Degree College, who studies glacial melt and its local impact, recently led NPR to that glacier.
+A local scientist, Sitara Parveen, assistant professor of geography at Fatima Jinnah Girls Degree College, who studies glacial melt and its local impact, recently led NPR to that glacier.
 It lies, as if within a giant bowl, between two mountains.
 And that bowl, once full, is emptying out.

 Parveen pointed to where the glacier appeared to have peaks, like whipped cream, suggesting it was melting and cracking.
 "My children used to play there," she said.
 Now it is too dangerous.

-Farther up the mountains, villagers are grafting new glaciers to replace their old ones, which dried up, said Rashid, a Gulmit resident who only has one name.
+Farther up the mountains, villagers are grafting new glaciers to replace the dried-up ones, said Rashid, a Gulmit resident who only has one name.

 Rashid, a U.N. employee who helps administer the development project, said villagers are using an indigenous technique he called "the mating process."
 "You must have male and female glaciers," he said.
-Black, debris covered glaciers are male, and white, relatively pristine glaciers are female.
 (He said those efforts were not among those supported by the U.N. so far.)

-Molden of ICIMOD and Parveen, the local scientist, said there is no evidence yet showing that works.
+Molden and Parveen said there is no evidence that the process works.
 But it shows residents are desperate, said Parveen.

-Others like Banno, the farmer, said they live in fear of the land that once nurtured them and the seasons they once relied on.
+Banno, the farmer, said they live in fear of the land that once nurtured them and the seasons they once relied on.

 "The land will warm, and the water will come," she said of the upcoming summer.
 "Maybe it will destroy everything again.
 Maybe it will take my life."

 Nazim Ullah Baig contributed to this report.